-Our student teaching cohort at our Celebration of Achievement in Student Teaching event.
+Our student teaching cohort from Fall 2016 at our Celebration of Achievement in Student Teaching event.

-Most Education courses require field experience hours in local public schools.
+Most courses in the certification program require field experience hours in local public schools.
 Students must arrange transportation for all field experiences and student teaching.
 To be eligible to visit schools and complete these required hours, students must obtain the necessary security clearances: 1) Act 34, Pennsylvania State Criminal History Record; 2) Act 114, FBI Fingerprints (Federal Criminal History Record); 3) Act 151, Pennsylvania Child Abuse Background Check; and 4) Tuberculosis test.

 Admission to the Program